ciscolivelabs/wxcclabguides/LTRCCT-2004/Lab_1.md

     > ---
 2. Delete the False node edge from positionCheck to Disconnect Contact
 3. Connect the False node edge from positionCheck to confirmNumber
-4. Connect the confirm number node edge to Disconnect Contact
+4. Connect the confirm number node edge to Callback_noh
 5. Add a Collect Digits node
    > Activity Label: newNumber
    >